 To find our car park, set your GPS for [56.627174,-5.311716]

-The Glencoe Wood estate is located off the main road (A828) between Oban and Fort William in the Highlands of Scotland.
+The Highland Titles Nature Reserve is located off the main road (A828) between Oban and Fort William in the Highlands of Scotland.
 The nearest village is Duror, and the nearest Post Code is PA38 4BW.
-Parking at the Nature Reserves is free.
+Parking at both Nature Reserves is free.

 The nearest train stations are Fort William (approximately 20 miles away) and Oban (approximately 25 miles away).